Systems / lead response

 Here's what that looks like in practice, built once and running every day without you:

 None of this replaces you.
-The automatic reply buys you the time to call back like a human — but it does it in the first five seconds, not the first five hours, so the lead is already engaged and waiting when you do.
-You get the speed of a machine and the close of a real conversation.
+The automatic reply just buys you the time to call back like a human, and it buys it in the first five seconds instead of the first five hours, so the lead is already engaged and waiting when you do.
+You get the speed of a machine with the close of a real conversation.

-That's it.
-Speed plus a warm, specific opener turns a cold form-fill into an active conversation — and you haven't had to drop your tools to do it.
+That's the whole recipe.
+Speed plus a warm, specific opener turns a cold form-fill into an active conversation, and you never had to drop your tools to send it.

 The bottom line

 How fast should you respond to a new lead?
-Five minutes, and faster is better — a reply in seconds beats a reply in minutes.
-The data has said so for nearly twenty years, and the competition still hasn't listened, which is exactly why it works.
-But don't mistake the answer for a to-do item.
-You will not hit five minutes by trying harder, because the moment the lead arrives is the moment you're busiest.
-The owners who win this aren't more disciplined.
-They built a system that answers in seconds so they don't have to — and it's the same operational layer that decides whether a service business grows or just keeps buying leads to replace the ones it lost.
+Five minutes, and sooner is better.
+A reply in seconds beats a reply in minutes.
+The data has said so for nearly twenty years, and most of the competition still hasn't listened, which is exactly why it keeps working.
+Just don't mistake the answer for a to-do item.
+You won't hit five minutes by trying harder, because the moment the lead arrives is the moment you're busiest.
+The owners who win this built a system that answers in seconds so they don't have to be at their desk to win the race: the same operational layer that decides whether a service business grows or just keeps buying leads to replace the ones it lost.
+Building that instant-response system is exactly what our lead response automation service does, and it works alongside a conversion-ready website that gives leads a reason to reach out in the first place.

 Frequently asked questions